OllisGit/OctoPrint-DisplayLayerProgress/README.md

 [![More coffee, more code](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2BJP2XFEKNG9J&source=url)

-A new feature (since V1.4.0) is the "Desktop Printer-Display", which shows all M117 messages in a Desktop PopUp.

-It shows the **current layer, total layer count, last/average layer duration, current height, total height, percentage, printTimeLeft, feedrate and fanspeed**:
+It shows the ```progress, estimatedEndTime, printTimeLeft, currentLayer, totalLayerCount, last/average layerDuration, currentHeight, totalHeight, feedrate and fanspeed```.

+Some output examples:
-- Printer Display: 50% L=60/120 H=23mm/47mm
+- Printer Display: ```50% L=60/120 H=23mm/47mm```
-- NavBar: Layer: 60 / 120 Height: 23mm of 47mm
+- NavBar: Layer: ```60 / 120 Height: 23mm of 47mm```
+- Browser TabTitle: ```12% 19:32 o'clock```

 *Output pattern is adjustable!*

 **ATTENTION:**
 - The layer information works only when the slicer adds "layer-indicator" as comments to the G-Code (CURA-Example as comments like ```;LAYER:10```).
 Then these indicators are parsed via a regular-expression.
-- The G-Code is modified during selection!
+- The G-Code is modified during upload!
 The "layer-indicators" from the slicer were replaced with a "neutral" M117 G-Code.
 This is necessary, because during printing OctoPrint removes all comments from g-code.
 - Out of the box supported slicers:
   - **CURA, Simplify3D, ideaMaker, KISSlicer, Slic3r**
   - You can add your own layer-expressions in Plugin-Settings